aptech/docs/docs/data-management/data-cleaning.rst

 **Searching across multiple variables**

 The :func:`strindx` and :func:`strrindx` procedures perform element-by-element searches for substrings in string arrays.
-It returns the starting indices of the substring or a 0 if the substring is not found.
+They return the starting indices of the substring or a 0 if the substring is not found.

 ::